Final FEL Benefit Review

 If the final review occurs before the worker finds a job, the WSIB uses the available wage information for the identified SO as of the completion date for the RTW plan (with training).
 If the WSIB originally used:

-- mid-range wages to determine the post-injury earnings, updated mid-range wages are used.
-This generally occurs if the plan was designed to improve a worker’s existing or transferable job skills, see 19-02-10, RTW Assessments and Plans.
+• mid-range wages to determine the post-injury earnings, updated mid-range wages are used.
+This generally occurs if the plan was designed to improve a worker’s existing or transferable job skills, refer to 19-02-10, RTW Assessments and Plans.

 Exception: adjusting earnings to that of an experienced worker